anirudh83/simpleDFS/Readme.md

 ## Simple Distributed File System Implementation

-This is a very simple distributed file system implementation to help you understand the core concepts.
+This is a very simple distributed file system to understand the core concepts.
 This basic example demonstrates:

 1. A server that maintains files
 2. Clients that maintain local copies
 3. File watching using inotify
 4. Basic synchronization between clients and server
 5. Write locks to prevent conflicts

+### Supported Versions and prerequistes
+- g++ : 13.3.0
+- protoc : libprotoc 3.21.12 (installed using apt)
+- gRPC : v1.51.1 (built from source)
+- C++ 17
+- Ubuntu 24.0

 ### Components